jaycieliu/IDX-Exchange-Intern/README.md

 - Performed a basic validation check on the generated CSV files.
 - Organized the project structure so the code, raw files, and generated outputs are clearly separated for the next phase of work.

+## Week 1 Progress

+- Concatenated listing and sold data from 01-2024 to 03-2026 (using centralize data downloaded in the 2026-spring group file): Sold with 591733 rows and Listing with 852963 rows.
+- Filtered to only Residential property type: Sold with 397603 rows and Listing with 540183 rows.
+- Validation: compared total rows counts before and after concatenationand filtering